Yeltsa-Kcir/stegano_files/Readme.md

 To use the `encode` function, use the following console command (from within the virtual environment) and replace \<input\>, \<output\> and \<file\> with the aforementioned parts.

 `python steg.py encode -i <input> -o <output> -f <file>`
-#### example
-To hide the text file helloworld.txt in the image cat.png and save the file as new_cat.png place the files in the same folder as the steg_._py script and use:
-`python steg.py encode -i cat.png -o new_cat.png -f helloworld.txt`

 ### decode
 To extract data from an image.
 What you need: